AryamanTayal/Plant-Based-Dairy-Sector-Analysis/README.md

-# Plant-Based-Dairy-Sector-Analysis
-Analyzing the various product offerings in Plant-based dairy sector in India

 # Plant-Based Dairy Sector Analysis – India

 This project analyzes data from the plant-based dairy sector in India, covering key details on brands, the types of animal product alternatives they offer, pricing structures, and their distinct product lines.
 The objective is to understand the current market landscape and highlight notable patterns within the sector.